 While both contain high levels of protein for energy, where they differ is in the specific nutrients they contain in abundance.
 Spirulina is quite rich in vitamin A – just a single dose can treat vitamin A deficiency.

-On the other hand, chlorella is a step ahead as it contains phytonutrients and phytochemicals that help in detoxification and also boost immunity.
+On the other hand, chlorella is a step ahead as it contains phytonutrientsi XNatural compounds or substances produced by plants with anticancer and cardio-protective properties. and phytochemicals that help in detoxification and also boost immunity.

 Chlorella seems to be far more nutritious than its cousin.
 And yes, we suggest you keep one thing in mind – chlorella’s tough exterior walls are not easy to digest.
-So, if you are buying chlorella supplements, ensure you go for the ‘cracked cell wall chlorella’ variety.
+So, if you are buying chlorella supplements, ensure you go for the ‘cracked cell wall chlorella’ variety for easy digestion.

-Let’s now take a look at the nutritional spectrum of chlorella.
+Let’s now take a look at the nutritional spectrum of this so-called superfood, chlorella.

 What Is The Nutritional Profile Of Chlorella?